ColdTea-Projects/SmplrAlarm/README.md

 ### Repeating alarm:

-The repeating alarm can be set by adding the weekdays you want:
+The repeating alarm can be set by initiating the weekdays you want your alarm to ring on:

 	smplrAlarmSet(applicationContext) {
             hour { hour }